Does making your students laugh improve how much attention they pay in class? Do jokes help or hinder learning?

 A recent study found positive results for using humour as part of lessons.
 So, what did they find and what are the teaching implications for teachers telling jokes?

-Positive Effects of Humour
+Positive Effects of Humour in the classroom

 Increases Student’s Attention to Study Material